-As one of the world’s most unique of destinations, it maybe comes as no surprise that this sublime Caribbean nation also offers visitors to the island an incredible list of intriguing products and souvenirs to remember your trip by.
-Many are things you can only get in Cuba, making them all the more special.
-Here’s our recommendations for what to look out for when you visit the island!
+There are obviously more than 8 Cool Things to do in Cuba but this our 8!
+Cuba offers visitors to the island an incredible number of artisanal goods and souvenirs to remember your trip by some you can only get in Cuba.
+Here are our recommendations for what to look out for when you visit the island!

 2. Cuban Music

-Although bands such as Buena Vista Social Club have managed to break into the international market, the tunes of the majority of Cuba’s music stars can still only be got on the island itself.
-As well as being able to enjoy the foot-tapping antics of jazz, salsa, and percussive sounds of traditional son Cubano music at bars and clubs across the island, you’ll find many acts also peddling their CDs between numbers on a night out (although recording quality does vary enormously).
-For a more authoritative exploration of the island’s musical heritage, check out stores such as Havana Si, on the capital’s Calle 23.
+Although bands such as Buena Vista Social Club have managed to break into the international market, the tunes of the majority of Cuba’s music stars can still only be found on the island itself.
+Musical styles range from jazz, salsa to the percussive sounds of traditional Son Cubano music at bars and clubs across the island, you’ll find many acts also peddling their CDs between numbers on a night out (although recording quality does vary enormously).
+For a more authoritative exploration of the island’s musical heritage, check out stores such as Havana Si, on the

 6. Vintage Cuban wares